Referências

 Blyth CR.
 On Simpson’s Paradox and the Sure-Thing Principle.
 Journal of the American Statistical Association.
 1972;67(338):364–366. doi:10.1080/01621459.1972.10482387

-Pearl J. Comment: Understanding Simpsons Paradox.
+Pearl J. Comment: Understanding Simpson’s Paradox.
 The American Statistician.
 2014;68(1):8–13. doi:10.1080/00031305.2014.876829

 Stein C. INADMISSIBILITY OF THE USUAL ESTIMATOR FOR THE MEAN OF A MULTIVARIATE NORMAL DISTRIBUTION.
-Em: University of California Press; 1956:197–206. doi:10.1525/9780520313880-018
+Em: Proceedings of the Third Berkeley Symposium on Mathematical Statistics and Probability, Volume I. University of California Press; 1956:197–206. doi:10.1525/9780520313880-018

 De S, Sen A. The generalised Gamow-Stern problem.
 The Mathematical Gazette.
 1996;80(488):345–348. doi:10.2307/3619568